complate/complate.github.io/content/index.md

 Componentization is at the heart of the [benefits of abstraction and composition](rationale.html). complate's markup abstractions -- called [macros](#macro) -- encapsulate a component's internal HTML structures and highlight its dynamic constituents via explicit input parameters.
-This avoids error-prone copy-and-paste worksflows and allows authors to focus on content by composing high-level structures, making view code more concise, declarative, and expressive.
+This avoids error-prone copy-and-paste workflows and allows authors to focus on content by composing high-level structures, making view code more concise, declarative, and expressive.

 ```jsx
 function Card({ title }, ...children) {